ibmecod/bluemix-hue-filebrowser/README.md

 ## Running the HUE file browser image in another Docker environment

-### 1. Build the image in the other Docker environment with the command
+### 1. Build the image
+   1. In the other Docker environment with the command
 ```sh
    docker build -t your_tag_name github.com/ibmecod/bluemix-hue-filebrowser
 ```

-### 2. Follow instructions in step 1 in previous section to bind a Bluemix application to an instance of the Analytics for Apache Hadoop Service
+### 2. Create a Bluemix app with the IBM Analytics for Apache Hadoop Service
+   1. Follow the  instructions in step 1 of the  previous section

 ### 3. Get the Service instance credentials
   1. In the Bluemix Dashboard under **Applications** click on your application's rectangle